JoeyMckenzie/nasastan/README.md

 ## Installation

-To get started, install the package with composer
+To get started, install the package with composer:

 ```
 composer require --dev joeymckenzie/nasastan